lhohan/lhohan.github.io/_posts/2014-09-23-scala-nested-maps-to-json.markdown

 [warn] one warning found
 ```

-Our [quick, relatively straight-forward, however not-the-most-elegant fix](https://github.com/lhohan/spray-json-pg/tree/bd518fd7e0217ac3b5473aa4b016083826b744ff) then would be to replace (4) with:
+A less elegant but, nevertheless, pretty clear and effective solution then would be to replace (4) with:

 ```scala
 case v: Map[_, _] => write(v.asInstanceOf[Map[String, Any]])  // 4
 ```

 This removes the warning in both Scala 2.10 and 2.11.

-If one day we revisit this item and a more elegant solution
-comes up we'll keep you posted.
+The project without the warning is [here](https://github.com/lhohan/spray-json-pg/tree/bd518fd7e0217ac3b5473aa4b016083826b744ff).

+In case of questions or suggestions please do not hesitate to leave a comment.